bullhorn/rest-api-docs/source/includes/entityref/paybill/_invoicestatement.md

 **Key integrator gotchas:**

+- `isDeleted` is the soft-delete flag.
+Deleted invoice statements are excluded from query results by default; add `isDeleted:true` (or `isDeleted:false`) to your `where` clause when you need to control visibility explicitly.
 - `invoiceStatementNumber` is null until finalization — do not treat it as a stable identifier; use `id` instead.
 - `dueDate` is calculated automatically from `invoiceStatementDate` + `paymentTerms`.
 Setting `dueDate` directly via PUT is rejected.
 - `paymentTerms` must be a numeric string representing the number of days (e.g., `"30"`).
 Non-numeric values will cause an error.